kissofjudase23/Doc-DSA/coding_interview.md

               for i in range(length):
                   if nums[i] != i+1:
                       return i+1
-               not found from 0 to length-1, so the first missing is in length-th return length+1
+              # not found from 0 to length-1, so the first missing is in length-th
+              return length+1
             ```
     * 299: Bulls and Cows (M)
       * Time O(n), Space O(n) and **one pass**
+        * Bull:
+          * Two characters are the same and having the same index.
+        * Cow
+          * * Two characters are the same but do not have the same index.
         * Use **hash Table** to count cows.
         * Python solution
           ```python